wormhole-foundation/xdapp-book/src/dapps/architecture/5_relayers.md

 There are more advanced strategies whereby the relayer performs **untrusted** off-chain computation which is passed into the destination contract.
 These strategies can optimize gas costs, but must be used carefully, as they can create attack vectors if not used correctly.

 With this in mind, relayer design is mostly a matter of structuring the messages in your protocol in a manner such that there is a single, deterministic way that they can be processed.
 In a well designed protocol, relayers have a 'correct' implementation.

-Relayers are conceptually quite similar to "crank turner" processes used elsewhere in blockchain, in that there is only a single action which can be taken (pulling the crank), and their sole responsibility is to initiate this action and pay for the costs.

----

-## Generic Relayers

-Generic Relayers are a decentralized relayer network which can deliver arbitrary VAAs, so long as the recipient contract is conformant with the generic relayer API.

-### Advantages:

-- Purely done on-chain.
-No need to develop, host, or maintain relayers

-### Disadvantages:

-- Less room for optimization via features like conditional delivery, batching, off-chain calculations, etc.

 ---